 Learning and teaching

-Our groundbreaking research feeds directly into teaching, and you’ll have regular contact with staff who are at the forefront of their disciplines.
-You’ll have regular contact with them through lectures, seminars, tutorials, small group work and project meetings.
+Our ground-breaking research feeds directly into teaching, and you’ll have regular contact with staff who are at the forefront of their disciplines, through lectures, seminars, tutorials, small group work and project meetings.
 Independent study is also an important part of the programme, as you’ll develop problem-solving and research skills as well as your subject knowledge.

 Our laboratory facilities are equipped with the latest technology for advanced fuel characterisation, environmental monitoring and pollution control.

 There are also lab-scale combustion systems, and a wide range of experimental facilities researching the production of low carbon fuels and energy from waste and new materials such as biomass and algae.
 You’ll even find a full-scale engine testing and transport emissions suite and pilot-scale wave power, wind and solar labs and rigs.

 The Programme Leader, Professor Timothy Cockerill, is the Professor of Efficient Energy Utilisation and co-director of Energy Leeds.
 He’s been interested in energy technologies since 1996, when he started work on early offshore wind energy systems.
 More recently, his research interests have included many key technologies of the future including carbon capture and storage, hydrogen, and electricity storage.